Multiple data center deployment

 - Packaged installs:

-Modify the following property settings in the cassandra.yaml file for each
+Set the properties in the cassandra.yaml file for each

 - num_tokens: 256 for Cassandra nodes